WFSE Police Mgmt. contract

 Article 17 – Seniority and Layoff

-17.1.
-Seniority.
 Seniority for the purpose of Layoff is defined as the continuous length of service in calendar days with the University from the most recent date of hire.
+Time spent on paid or unpaid leave will not impact layoff seniority.
 Permanent employees who are veterans or their unmarried widows/widowers shall have added to their seniority the veteran’s active military service to a maximum of five (5) years credit.

 Seniority shall be lost following an employee’s resignation, termination for cause, failure to return from a leave of absence, or expiration of rehire rights.